Azure/iotedge-lorawan-starterkit/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-2. You will get to a page asking you to fill the following fields :
+2. You will get to a page asking you to fill the following fields:

 - **Resource Group** - A logical "folder" where all the template resource would be put into, just choose a meaningful name.
 - **Location** - In which Datacenter the resources should be deployed.